HMZ-03/hmz-03.github.io/_pages/about.md

 Education
 ------
-* 2022/09-current: Graduate student in Geophysics, School of Earth and Space Sciences, University of Science and Technology of China; Start Ph.D. in 2024/09
+* 2022/09-current: Graduate student in Geophysics, School of Earth and Space Sciences, University of Science and Technology of China; Start Ph.D. in 2024/09.
+Advisor: [Zefeng Li](https://ess.ustc.edu.cn/2022/0929/c32208a572141/page.htm)
 * 2018/09-2022/06: B.S. in Geophysics, School of Gifted Young, University of Science and Technology of China

 Publications